I Want To Hear About Your Pregnancy Loss (And I Want You To Know About Mine)

 "I have all the symptoms, though?
 They seem to be worsening?"
 I was negotiating, with whom I don't know.

-A "missed miscarriage" it's called.
-It refers to when the baby has stopped growing or developing in the uterus without any symptoms or physically miscarrying.
+A "missed pregnancy loss" it's called.
+It refers to when the baby has stopped growing or developing in the uterus without any symptoms.